 Figure 1: Highlighted is a row of three atrium houses.
 A good example of a mixed district in Rome, flanking a major road in the valley. © Dr Matthew Nicholls, University of Reading

-Atrium houses could be found in Rome, as we see on the marble plan and therefore in the digital model.
+Atrium houses could be found in Rome, as we see in (for example) the fragment of the marble plan pictured above, and in the same area in the digital model.
 However, a more common form of housing in Rome, a densely built-up city with high land prices, was the apartment block or insula.
 Here the Roman architect Vitruvius explains that population density forced the Romans to build upwards:

 The very extent of the city and the limitless number of inhabitants causes a need for huge numbers of dwellings.
 Since a low-rise area could not accommodate such a multitude in the city, the circumstances forced us to turn to making buildings taller.

 If atrium houses separated different statuses horizontally, these brick and concrete blocks could be ‘vertically stratified’.
 The lower floors – reached by a shorter climb, and with at least the possibility of flowing aqueduct water – often contained relatively large and pleasant apartment spaces.
 Higher up the building, the size and quality of the accommodation often declined.
 Here the late first-century AD satirist Juvenal, in a long poem about the ills of urban life in Rome, sympathises with the fate of poor top-floor tenants with their limited living space and furniture, poor quality accommodation, and risk of fire: